Key takeaways

 Create a calming bedtime routine

-Keep your room dark and cool
+Keep the bedroom dark and cool

 5. Explore weight loss medication